 The Length field is set to 8.

-The Max Awake Interval field indicates a time in units of µs, used as defined in 9.32p (Support for energy limited STAs); a value 0 indicates that no limit applies.
+The Max Awake Interval field indicates a time in units of microseconds, used as defined in 9.32p (Support for energy limited STAs); a value 0 indicates that no limit applies.

-The Recovery time indicates a time in units of µs, used as defined in 9.32p (Support for energy limited STAs).
+The Recovery time indicates a time in units of microseconds, used as defined in 9.32p (Support for energy limited STAs).

 Instructions to the Editor: Change the following sentence in Page 55 Line 27:

-If the Duration Indication field is set to 0 the Duration field is set as described in 8.2.5.7 (Setting for control response frames) where the value is expressed in multiples of 40us.
+If the Duration Indication field is set to 0 the Duration field is set as described in 8.2.5.7 (Setting for control response frames) where the value is expressed in units of 40us.

 Instructions to the Editor: Change the following sentence in Page 94 line 45:

-The Period field has 6 bit length and specifies the time interval expressed in time units equal to 10 milliseconds each until the next transmission of the same Sector ID
+The Period field has 6 bit length and specifies the time interval, expressed in units of 10 milliseconds, until the next transmission of the same Sector ID.

 Instructions to the Editor: Change the following sentence in Page 112 line 1:

-The Authentication Slot Duration subfield is 6-bit unsigned integer, expressed in TUs, and indicates the authentication slot duration.
+The Authentication Slot Duration subfield is 6-bit unsigned integer, expressed in units of TUs, and indicates the authentication slot duration.

 Instructions to the Editor: Change the following sentence in Page 112 line 5:

-The Minimum Transmission Interval subfield is 1-octet unsigned integer, expressed in BIs, and indicates the minimum transmission interval.
+The Minimum Transmission Interval subfield is 1-octet unsigned integer, expressed in units of BIs, and indicates the minimum transmission interval.

 Instructions to the Editor: Change the following sentence in Page 112 line 8:

-The Maximum Transmission Interval subfield is 9-bit unsigned integer, expressed in BIs, and indicates the maximum transmission interval.
+The Maximum Transmission Interval subfield is 9-bit unsigned integer, expressed in units of BIs, and indicates the maximum transmission interval.